 It is one of the most useful means to gain knowledge and let others know about your business.
 The more you connect with people, the more clients you create for your business.
 That is precisely why a lot of countries hold global startup competitions or international tech events that see a convergence of talent from across the globe.
 People, who understand its importance, attend events, workshops, and gatherings to get in touch with as many people as they can.

 However, that’s not the only benefit of networking at shared office space.
 In fact, that’s only the beginning.

 Not a forced interaction

-The foremost benefit of working in shared office space is that networking is an inherent part of the setup.
-In a co-working spaces, professionals come from different skill-sets and backgrounds, and they collaborate to achieve their respective goals.
+The foremost benefit of working in a shared office space is that networking is an inherent part of the setup.
+In co-working spaces, professionals come from different skill-sets and backgrounds, and they collaborate to achieve their respective goals.
 They meet and develop a relationship naturally without forcing each other to do so.
 Their primary motive is to achieve their goals where networking comes as a by-product.
 Thus, networking happens in the process of working together and not because you are present in a boardroom or a conference where you must exchange your cards forcefully.

 Allows skill sharing

 In addition to sharing knowledge and building fruitful relationships, co-working spaces also enable companies to have the best available resources in front of them.
 Skill sharing is at the heart of shared spaces.
 When you’re a part of a community, the best way to see it grow is to help opportunities and knowledge flow circularly through it.
 The notion of ‘pay it forward’ should be at the center of your work.
 When you are helping others to flourish, they will always be willing to help you do the same.